 The final legislation spells out a robust timeline for the Seattle Department of Neighborhoods to review and evaluate the Showbox site for permenent registration in the historic district:

-- August 2018 through April 2019: DON will be tasked with reviewing the historical significant of the Showbox, evaluating any relationship of it with Pike Place Market, reviewing the historic district guidelines for changes as they pertain to the Showbox, and conducting stakeholder outreach.
+- August 2018 through April 2019: DON will be tasked with reviewing the historical significance of the Showbox, evaluating any relationship of it with Pike Place Market, reviewing the historic district guidelines for changes as they pertain to the Showbox, and conducting stakeholder outreach.
 Legislation drafting and SEPA review may also move forward during that time period.

 - March 2019 through May 2019: SEPA would be issued and legislation transmitted to the city council.